Counselors in Training (CIT):

 Entering 11th or 12th grade

-Successful completion of prior CIT program at Catalina Island Camps**
+Successful completion of prior CILT or Equivalent program at Catalina Island Camps

-Desire and ability to work with children in the outdoors
+Desire and ability to train and work with children in the outdoors

 Ability to accept supervision and guidance